laurentenhoor/your-perspective-news/README.md

 # Application Changelog
 ## version 1.3.4
 * Added the summary tile
+* Added timeline sorting
+* Updated UI of timeline: new clean design

 ## version 1.3.3
 * Added a dialog for writing opinions